Programs for Grade Schoolers

 Kids Ski/Ride "Free"

 A number of states offer school children special opportunities called “Passport” Programs.
 These enable youngsters an affordable way to ski and snowboard at resorts in the respective states.
 The programs vary.
 Typically, parents pay a small administrative fee for the "passport" booklet that includes many free offers.
 Here are some examples provided by several state.
+These programs will be updated for the 2017-18 season.
+Stay tuned for new information coming soon.

 1. Ski Utah